mgagan544/5_bar_linkage/README.md

 This project implements a **5-bar parallel robot** capable of converting (x, y) coordinates into real-world motion using inverse kinematics.

 The system is designed as a **2D plotter**, where the end-effector can trace shapes such as polygons within its reachable workspace.
+Unlike serial manipulators, the 5-bar parallel mechanism keeps motors fixed at the base, reducing inertia and improving responsiveness.

 ---